 Idalia (Dali) Boczek works with LI Cares and manages the veterans garden beds.

-Naomi Brown resides in Huntington Station with her husband James Jr. She retired after more than thirty years of working in banking, but returned to work and is currently working with the Huntington School District.
+Naomi Brown resides in Huntington Station with her husband James Jr. She retired after more than thirty years of working in banking but returned to work with the Huntington School District.
 She enjoys working with students and gardening.
 Naomi serves on Gateway Garden Donation and Outreach Committee.
-She also volunteers with the Food not Bombs Program and serves on the Executive Committee of the NAACP Huntington Branch.
+She has also volunteered with Community Solidarity and serves on the Executive Committee of the NAACP Huntington Branch.

-Lauren Kacprowicz.
-An original Gateway gardener, is a graphic designer with a business in Huntington.
+Lauren Kacprowicz is an original Gateway gardener, and a graphic designer with a business in Huntington.

-Tina Marrow Earnestine (Tina) Marrow serves on the Donation and Outreach Committee.
-She volunteers for the Food-Not-Bombs Program weekly.
+Tina Marrow serves on the Donation and Outreach Committee.
+She has volunteered for the Community Solidarity program weekly.
 Tina has lived in Huntington Station over forty years and is an active member of Evergreen Missionary Baptist Church.
 Her hobbies include cooking, gardening and helping others.

 Tish McCrea is an acupuncturist with a private practice in Huntington Village.
 She is enthusiastic about healthy living through exercise and gardening and enjoys organic cooking.
 Tish has been a gardener since 2012.

 Mary Anne Stetts is a long-time resident of Northport.
 Since her retirement as Director of Therapeutic Recreation at a local nursing home, she has enjoyed volunteering in a number of programs.
 She joined Gateway Garden four years ago as a novice gardener and says it has been a great experience all the way!
 She says everyone has been generous in sharing their knowledge and advice and that she enjoys spending time with community minded people.